 WAN: Wide Area Network

-This refers to telecommunication networks that cover a large area, linking across regional or national boundaries.
+WAN refers to telecommunication networks that cover a large area, linking across regional or national boundaries.
 It is most effective for business and government entities that communicate with employees and customers from various locations.

 XMPP: Extensible Messaging and Presence Protocol

-Don’t Let Some Letters Scare You Off
+Don’t Let All These Letters Scare You Off